 One of the report’s rankings gauges the level of tariffs that a country’s exporters face.
 Leading the pack as the country whose exporters face the lowest tariffs globally is Chile, with its extensive global network of trade agreements.

 While the report shows that the United States did well in a number of areas, it ranked a disastrous 130th out of 138 economies in terms of the “tariffs faced” by U.S. exports overseas.
 In other words, American exporters face higher tariffs abroad than nearly all our trade competitors.
 It is also worth noting that tariffs are just part of the problem, as they are often found alongside a wide variety of nontariff barriers that shut U.S. goods and services out of foreign markets.

 One major reason American exporters are often at a disadvantage in key foreign markets is that so many other countries have negotiated preferential trade agreements that exclude the United States.
-According to the World Trade Organization (WTO), 423 bilateral or regional trade agreements are in force around the globe today, but the United States has trade agreements with just 20 countries.
+According to the World Trade Organization (WTO), nearly 300 bilateral or regional trade agreements are in force around the globe today, but the United States has trade agreements with just 20 countries.
 This means U.S. exporters are often among a minority paying tariffs to sell their wares in key markets.

 No one wants to go into a basketball game down by a dozen points from the tip-off—but that is exactly what American exporters do every day.
 Nor is the situation getting easier: More than 100 trade agreements are currently under negotiation among our trading partners.

 The U.S. Chamber believes that American workers, farmers, and companies must be allowed to operate on a level playing field when it comes to trade.
 Trade agreements should treat American manufacturers, service providers, farmers and ranchers the same as their foreign competitors.
 Indeed, America’s elected leaders have a duty to look out for the trading interests of American citizens at least as carefully as those of our friends and allies overseas.